pooyavahidi/examples/math/derivatives.md

 The chain rule is crucial in many areas of calculus, including the computation of complex derivatives and integrals, and forms the basis of backpropagation in machine learning.

 - This [tutorial](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-2-new/ab-3-1a/v/chain-rule-introduction) is a good tutorial on the chain rule.
-- This [video](https://youtu.be/YG15m2VwSjA) is also another great intro to the chain rule.
+- This [video](https://youtu.be/YG15m2VwSjA) is also another good intro to the chain rule.